schellingb/dosbox-pure/README.md

 ### Loading a dosbox.conf File
 If a .conf file gets loaded as the content, DOSBox Pure will mount the directory of that file as the C: drive and then use it.

-Alternatively, a .conf file can get loaded automatically depending on the 'Emulation > Loading of dosbox.conf' core option.
+Alternatively, a .conf file can get loaded automatically depending on the `Emulation > Loading of dosbox.conf` core option.
 There are two modes that can be enabled:
 - "Try 'dosbox.conf' in the loaded content (ZIP or folder)" - Will load C:\DOSBOX.CONF automatically if it exists in the mounted ZIP or path
 - "Try '.conf' with same name as loaded content (next to ZIP or folder)" - Will automatically load GAME.conf next to GAME.zip if it exists.